feature-engine/feature_engine/docs/user_guide/selection/SmartCorrelatedSelection.rst

     X = make_data()

-Now, we set up :class:`SmartCorrelatedSelection` to find features groups which (absolute) correlation coefficient is >0.8.
+Now, we set up :class:`SmartCorrelatedSelection` to find features groups whose (absolute) correlation coefficient is >0.8.
 From these groups, we want to retain the feature with highest variance: